Nuts are high in calories and fat.

 How Many Nuts Should I Be Eating?

 Remember, nuts are high in calories and fat (though to be fair most of that is healthy fat).
-Because of this, the American Heart Association recommends eating about four servings of unsalted nuts each week.
-A serving is defined roughly as a handful of nuts.
+Because of this, the American Heart Association recommends a serving size of 1.5 ounces of whole nuts (about a small handful).

 The important thing to keep in mind is how the nuts are prepared.
-You will want to avoid nuts that are cooked in oil and instead go for the raw or dry-roasted nuts as avoiding the oil here will do yourself some good.
+You will want to avoid nuts that are cooked in oil and instead go for raw or dry-roasted nuts.
+Whenever you can avoid oil on your nuts you will be doing yourself a favor.

 Though nut allergies remain among the most common food allergies, those that are able to safely include nuts in their diets should consider doing so for the wealth of benefits they provide.